Jump to main content of pageaccessibility informationSitemap

 Allow yourself plenty of time to find the right property, even if it takes a number of months.
 It is a big investment and you will need to be sure about your purchase.
 You will only be sure on your eventual purchase by viewing as many properties, in your price range, as possible to give you a clear idea of what is available and to verify your requirements.
 Compare and contrast all the properties you view

-It is always a good idea to drive or to have a walk around the area before or even after any viewing, just to get a feel for the neighbourhood.
+It is always a good idea to drive or to have a walk around the area before or even after any viewing, just to get a feel for the neighborhood.
 Is it close enough to any amenities, schools, or even work for you?
 Can you see yourself living in the area?

 Once you have made a definite decision on the area you wish to live in , take a look at www.upmystreet.com to find out more about the area and re contact the estate agents to let them know as they could concentrate on that area for you.